knapply/syknapptic/content/page/about.md

 # Other

-In my personal life, I've made California's beautiful Monterey Peninsula my second home where I feed another passion that has developed in recent years: motorcycles.
+In my personal life, I've made California's beautiful Monterey Peninsula my second home where my husband and I feed another passion that has developed in recent years: motorcycles.

 ![](/img/beach_bikes.jpg)